 - Unlawfully carrying on or about the student's person the following, in the manner prohibited by Penal Code 46.02: - A handgun, defined by state law as any firearm designed, made, or adapted to be used with one hand.
-(See glossary.)
-Note: A student may not be expelled solely on the basis of the student's use, exhibition, or possession of a firearm that occurs at an approved target range facility that is not lagested on a school compared within a provide target range facility that is not located on a school campus, while participating in or preparing for a school-sponsored, shooting sports competition or a shooting sports educational activity that is sponsored or supported by the Parks and Wildlife Department, or a shooting sports sanctioning organization working with the department.
+(See glossary.) - Note: A student may not be expelled solely on the basis of the student's use, exhibition, or possession of a firearm that occurs at an approved target range facility that is not located on a school campus, while participating in or preparing for a school-sponsored, shooting sports competition or a shooting sports educational activity that is sponsored or supported by the Parks and Wildlife Department, or a shooting sports sanctioning organization working with the department.
 [See policy FNCG(LEGAL).]